delphix-integrations/terraform-provider-delphix/docs/resources/vdb.md

 * `truncate_log_on_checkpoint` - TRUE or FALSE value to truncate the logs on checkpoints.

 ### Other Databases
-The following arguments apply to all other database types, such as PostgreSQL, MySQL, MongoDB etc. These are databases that are supported by the AppData (vSDK) framework.
+The following arguments apply to all other databases supported by the AppData (vSDK) framework and include database types such as PostgreSQL, MySQL, MongoDB, etc.

 * `appdata_source_params` - (Required) The JSON payload conforming to the DraftV4 schema based on the type of application data being manipulated.
 [Updatable]
     * Consult the connector documentation for more details.